20 French Conjunctions to Make Your Sentences Flow Effortlessly

 Ou (or) is another common French conjunction that allows a speaker to provide two options of equal importance.

-Note: This is not to be confused with où, which means “where.”
-Notice how the accent grave (grave accent) distinguishes between the two.
+Note: This is not to be confused with où, which means “where” and is distinguished by an accent grave (grave accent).

-This is particularly true since in English the phrase “or else” can have a threatening connotation which it doesn’t take in French.
+This is particularly true since the English phrase “or else” can have a threatening connotation which it doesn’t have in French.

 8. Puis — Then